vatnz-dev/sops/docs/aerodromes/Class-C/nzqn.md

 ## Clearance Delivery

-Clearances shall be ssued by the Delivery position (if online), and may be given via DCL or voice.
+Clearances shall be issued by the Delivery position (if online) and may be given via DCL or voice.

 ## Ground